martzyx/clerkshortcutpro/README.md

 1. Load the extension into your Firefox browser by navigating to `about:debugging`, clicking "This Firefox", then "Load Temporary Add-on...", and
 2. select the extension.zip file in the ClerkShortcutPro/firefox directory.
 I am currently waiting for approval from Moz for a full permanent release.

-If updating chrome manifest, use `node convertManifest.js` to update firefox manifest
+If updating chrome manifest, use `node convertManifest.js` to automatically update firefox manifest

 ## How to Customize options and keybinds (Chrome only)